 As expected, FedEx Ground is the cheapest option at $41.33 and arrives in three business days.
-Other options cost more, but offer guaranteed delivery which Ground does not.
+Other options cost more but offer guaranteed delivery which Ground does not.

 DHL is a global courier that specializes in cross-border shipments.
 For this reason, DHL rates in the States can be expensive.
 It only makes sense to use DHL for international shipments, in other words.

 DHL charges $89 for shipping oversized parcels.
 Unlike our other couriers, DHL sets oversized packages at a smaller size.
 Any shipment with a single dimension, or side, of 47” or more is oversized.
-So our six-feet skis are definitely going to cost.
+So our six-foot skis are definitely going to cost.

-Here’s the rates for shipping skis to Geneva, Switzerland from Denver, CO.
+Here are the rates for shipping skis to Geneva, Switzerland from Denver, CO.

 At $187.21, shipping skis overseas isn’t cheap.
 As shown here, $102 of that total is import duty and taxes paid to the Swiss government.
-DHL is reputed as a reliable courier, however, and our package is guaranteed to arrive in just two working days.
+However, DHL is reputed as a reliable courier, and our package is guaranteed to arrive in just two working days.